Chicago Marriage Visa Lawyer

 K-1 Fiancé(e) Visa

-A K-1 visa allows your foreign fiancé(e) to enter the country for 90 days with the sole purpose of getting married.
-You must marry within that timeframe and then initiate the green card process together.
+A K-1 visa allows your foreign fiancé or fiancée to enter the country for 90 days with the sole purpose of getting married.
+You must marry within that time frame and then initiate the green card process together.

-This option is ideal for couples who have yet to meet in person or want to get married in the U.S. before starting the green card process.
+This option is ideal for unmarried couples who want to be reunited quickly and live in the U.S. before starting the green card process.
 Remember, however, that marriage is required within 90 days of entry.

 CR-1 Spousal Visa

-The CR-1 visa with concurrent filing is a popular option for couples who are already married and aiming for permanent residency together.
-It can streamline the process compared to filing the petitions sequentially.
+The CR-1 or IR-1 spousal visa with concurrent filing is a popular option for couples who are already married and intend to stay in the U.S. This involves filing Form I-130 and Form I-485, Application to Register Permanent Residence or Adjust Status, at the same time.
+This can streamline the process compared to filing the petitions sequentially.

 Marriage Visa Requirements